eintrittfrei/project4/README.md

 ## Installation
 Clone or download the repo.
 In your terminal run the following commands:

-Install dependencies with yarn add …
+* Install dependencies with yarn add … .
-Move into the shell -> pipenv shell
+* Move into the shell -> pipenv shell.
-Start the database with python manage.py runserver Move to the client folder -- cd client
+* Start the database with python manage.py runserver.
+* Move to the client folder -- cd client.
-Start the front end -- yarn start
+* Start the front end -- yarn start.

 ## Planning
 This is a solo project and I started by planning out my basic wireframes and relationships using Figma.
 I used an existing furniture store website as a guide for design.
 I decided to have daily check-ins before starting work to check on progress and a plan for each day.
 I also set out my basic MVP and any additional features in case I had any extra time left.

 My basic MVP included:
-Home page which was also the index page
+* Home page which was also the index page.
-Show page with details of each item individually
+* Show page with details of each item individually.
-User registration
+* User registration.
-Login
+* Login.
-About page
+* About page.
-Ability for users to add items via form input
+* Ability for users to add items via form input.
-Ability for users to edit and delete items they created Image upload via Cloudinary for user profile images and item images
+* Ability for users to edit and delete items they created.
+* Image upload via Cloudinary for user profile images and item images.

 Additional features:
-Comments
+* Comments
-Ratings
+* Ratings
-Save favorites to local storage (similar to a shopping basket)
+* Save favorites to local storage (similar to a shopping basket).

 ![Screenshot 2021-08-16 at 15 21 23](https://user-images.githubusercontent.com/16645758/129570400-ddd84767-ecb8-42cc-a218-7feb42e9e114.png)

 ## Process

 ### Backend
 I started by setting up the application and basic project and setting up the database using the Django web framework.
 The next step was to build out each app in the backend.
 I added the main app ‘furniture’ model first.
-Then I added apps for authentication, type, comments and rooms as well.
+Then I added apps for 'authentication', 'type', 'comments' and 'rooms' as well.
 I will use the ‘furniture’ app as an example for now.
 I added the serializer to convert from JSON to Python and back.

 ```javascript
 from rest_framework import serializers